Facebook (FB) Q4 2016 Results - Earnings Call Transcript

 Kenneth Sena - Evercore ISI

 Thanks.
 Just on the OpEx for 2017, you mentioned R&D, content, sales, marketing.
-As we think about R&D and also the talent shortages that are in data science and engineering, not to mention the potentially it getting worse around immigration, et cetera, how should we think about that potentially factoring in as we look out through 2017 and maybe a little bit further out?
+As we think about R&D and also the talent shortages that are in data science and engineering, not to mention the potentially getting worse around immigration, et cetera, how should we think about that potentially factoring in as we look out through 2017 and maybe a little bit further out?
 Thank you.

 David M. Wehner - Facebook, Inc.